ntrrgc/dyndns-bot/README.md

 #DynDNS bot

+**Notice (2):** As DynDNS has completely cancelled all its free domain names, this project is no longer relevant.

 **Notice:** If the bot stops working, please update Selenium: `./env/bin/pip install --upgrade Selenium`.
 There has been a recent issue which prevented Selenium to work with latests versions of Firefox.

 Starting from 13 of May of 2013, DynDNS started requiring its free users to log